 Most jobs in Spain are 40 hour, 9 to 6 positions, finding part-time work is difficult.
 It is in your best interest to start the search as early as you possibly can.

-Internships- You can get internship in Spain as a university student.
+You can get internship in Spain as a university student.
 Contact the Association of International Students for Economics and Commerce for internships.

-Discounts for Students in Spain
+Discounts Required for International Students in Spain

 International Student Identity Card (ISIC)